teamclairvoyant/apache-airflow-cloudera-csd/README.md

 airflow list_dags
 ```
 #### Manually triggering a DAG:
+The dag file has to be copied to all the nodes to the dags folder manually.
 ```bash
 airflow trigger_dag <DAG Name>
 ```

 For a complete list of airflow commands refer to `https://airflow.apache.org/cli.html`

+## Deploying a dag:
+  The DAG file has to be copied to `dags_folder` directory within all the nodes.
+It is important to manually distribute to all the nodes where the roles are deployed.

 ## Enabling Authentication for Airflow Web UI:
    Inorder to enable authentication for Airflow Web UI check the "Enable Airflow Authentication" option.
 You can create Airflow users using one of two options below